RealGeeks/check_please/README.md

 ```

 By default, CheckPlease will match up array elements by their position in the
-array, so this will compare the hash with id=1 against the hash with id=2 and
-generate a diff report like this:
+array, resulting in a diff report like this:

 ```
 TYPE     | PATH   | REFERENCE | CANDIDATE